This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • If any adults in the bed smoke

-• If any adults in the bed have consumed alcohol, drugs or are extremely tired
+• If any adults have consumed alcohol, drugs , or are extremely tired

-• If a baby was born prematurely (before 37 weeks)
+• If the baby was born prematurely (before 37 weeks)

-• If a baby was born with a low birth weight (5.5lb or under)
+• If the baby was born with a low birth weight ( 5.5 lbs or under )

-• Never sleep with a baby on an armchair or sofa
+• Never sleep with a baby on a sofa or armchair